+Effective Date: .

+Expiration Date: .

-Effective Date: · Expiration Date: · submit such information Environmental Manage the expiration date of th uthorization to discharge beyond the date of expiration, the permittee shall and application forms as are required by the Indiana Department of ment.
-The application shall be submitted to IDEM at least 180 days prior to is permit, unless a later date is allowed by the Commissioner in accordance Part II.A.4 of this permit.
+In order to receive authorization to discharge beyond the date of expiration, the permittee shall submit such information and application forms as are required by the Indiana Department of Environmental Management.
+The application shall be submitted to IDEM at least 180 days prior to the expiration date of this permit, unless a later date is allowed by the Commissioner in accordance with 327 IAC 5-3-2 and Part II.A.4 of this permit.

 Issued on , for the Indiana Department of Environmental Management.